davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theOtherSide/trap.md

 "Oh, that's marvelous," Lady Willsbourgh said with a smile.

-"Now, if you'd ask me if we would be alive when the night was over, now that is a different matter."
+"Now, if you ask me if we would be alive when the night is over, now that is a different matter."

 Lady Willsbourgh's smile died right away.
 {{/if-has-not-flag}}

-Not five minutes have passed that they saw lights ahead.
-They came from the tower, but they didn't get a chance to say anything about them, because the ground split open below their feet and they fell
+Not five minutes have passed and they saw lights ahead.
+They came from the tower, but they didn't get a chance to say anything about them, because the ground split open below their feet and they fell.